Ex-Nassau executive accused of taking kickbacks heads to trial

-Prosecutors will try again Monday with the trial of former Nassau County Executive Edward Mangano, accused of taking kickbacks and bribes in an influence peddling case on Long Island.
+GARDEN CITY, Nassau County --Opening arguments began on Wednesday in the bribery trial of former Nassau County Executive Edward Mangano, his wife and a former town supervisor in a case that a federal prosecutor described as "corruption and greed at the highest level."

-Mangano and his wife, Linda, of Bethpage, New York, will be on trial in Central Islip along with John Venditto, a former Oyster Bay town supervisor.
-All three have pleaded not guilty to an indictment alleging extortion, bribery and more.

 Between 2010 and last December, Mangano held the highest elected position in the county adjacent to New York City.
-Prosecutors say the Republican began engaging in corrupt acts within weeks of his election.
+Prosecutors said the Republican began engaging in corrupt acts within weeks of his election.

+"Mr. Mangano lied and accepted bribes and his wife, Linda, had a $100,000-a-year year sham job," Assistant U.S. Attorney Lara Gatz told the court, adding that the former attorney and county legislator sold himself to maintain his lifestyle.

+Mangano, his wife, Linda, of Bethpage, New York, and John Venditto, a former Oyster Bay town supervisor, all have pleaded not guilty to an indictment alleging extortion, bribery and more.

 The indictment charges that Mangano and Venditto received bribes and kickbacks to help a Long Island businessman, Harendra Singh, obtain guaranteed loans.
-Linda Mangano, prosecutors said, was given a $100,000-a-year, no-show job at one of the Singh's restaurants, enabling her to make $450,000 while doing little besides tasting food.
-She was charged with obstruction of justice and making false statements for allegedly lying about the job to federal investigators.
+Linda, prosecutors said, was given a $100,000-a-year, no-show job at one of the Singh's restaurants, enabling her to make $450,000 while doing little besides tasting food.

-Edward Mangano is also accused of accepting vacations and other gifts in exchange for his influence.
+Edward Mangano also is accused of accepting vacations and other gifts in exchange for his influence.
 He has denied any wrongdoing.

 The Manganos said they had a two-decade personal friendship with Singh, long before Mangano was elected, and that any gifts or favors between the families had nothing to do with his office.